Thoughts on keeping the right champions in your life.

 Do you have a champion in your life?
 You know, that type of person that has your back no matter what?
-A champion stands by even when you decide to morph in to an emotional bundle of neurosis, they remain still.
+A champion stands by even when you decide to morph into an emotional bundle of neurosis, they remain still.
 Those kinds of people.
-They see you at your worst, kick your ass when you need it, but they love you anyway.
+They see you at your worst, and kick your ass when you need it, but they love you anyway.
 They possess one quality that is difficult to find…

 Regardless of what transpires, they have committed to you on some level to stick with you even when you are ridiculous.
 And I’m that way a LOT!

 I didn’t have that.
-So when champions show up in my life, I’m always surprised from it.
+So when champions show up in my life, I’m always surprised by it.
 I’ll constantly test them to look for some crack in their exterior like there exists some evil underneath ready to take part in my undoing.

 Here’s the difficult part.
 My problem is I become very loyal to those who are not loyal to me.

 I dated a guy for a couple of years and had my heart absolutely crushed, then stomped on, then burned at the stake only to be buried alive.
 Yep, it was that hard.
 And he went away for a while.
 He fell in love.
 Then, karma you big beautiful bitch, he got his heart, crushed, stomped, burned, and buried.
 So he pops back into my life apologizing for all the pain he caused and explaining how much he has missed my friendship and wants me to be a part of his life.
 Right before adding how he knows for a fact, that he will absolutely never possibly ever love anyone ever again, but hey, I’ll do just fine to bide his time while living on this big rock of ours.
 Gee, what girl could refuse such an offer? (to be said with no vocal inflection followed by a severe eye roll.)
 Evidently, as it turns out, Prince Charming is a complete asshole.

 A year ago I was his champion.
 I would have defended him to the ends of the earth with no questions asked.